CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/color-palette.md

 ## Implementation
 Utility classes are provided so that any combination of colors can be used, however, only the combinations above meet accessibility requirements.
 Utility classes are prefixed with the type of utility, then the name of the color.

-Background, border and font color are available as utilities.
+Background, border and font color are available as utility classes and can be applied to any element.

 * Background colors are prefixed with `bg-`.
 * Border colors are prefixed with `bdr-`.